 Coursework related to race and ethnicity can be found across numerous academic departments at Tufts, most notably in the Department of Studies in Race, Colonialism, and Diaspora, which facilitates several majors and minors in the disciplines of Africana Studies, American Studies, Asian American Studies, Colonialism Studies, Latino Studies, and Native American and Indigenous Studies.
 Additionally, the Center for the Study of Race and Democracy (CSRD) at Tufts serves as a space for research, events, and programs related to histories of activism for racial and social justice.
 The CSRD signature programs include the African American Trail Project, a public history archive of social change movements in Boston’s Black communities.

 Since 1852, Tufts has been committed to the vision of its founders to educate all people, regardless of their socioeconomic background.
-Today, approximately 10 percent of students are the first in their family to attend college.
+In 2019, Tufts was recognized among the first cohort of “First-Gen Forward” institutions by NASPA’s Center for First-Generation Student Success in acknowledgement of Tufts’ commitment to supporting first-generation student achievement.
+Approximately 12 percent of students are the first in their family to attend college.
 Our first-generation students build community through the FIRST Resource Center, the optional first-year advising seminar for first-gen students, a faculty/staff mentorship program, and a pre-orientation program called BEAST (Building Engagement and Access for Students at Tufts).
-About 42 percent of Tufts students are financial aid recipients and 12 percent receive federal Pell Grants.
-Last year, we awarded more than $115 million in financial aid to undergraduate students and Tufts proudly meets the full demonstrated need of all admitted students, regardless of citizenship status, for all four years.
+About 42 percent of Tufts students are recipients of need-based financial aid and 12 percent receive federal Pell Grants.
+Last year, we awarded more than $120 million in financial aid to undergraduate students and Tufts proudly meets the full demonstrated need of all admitted students, regardless of citizenship status, for all four years.

 Sexuality and Gender Diversity

-We are proud that, at Tufts, women take especially strong roles in the sciences and engineering.
-40 percent of School of Engineering students are women and the percentage of female Engineering faculty is ten percent above the national average.
+We are proud that women take especially strong roles in the sciences and engineering at Tufts.
+44 percent of undergraduates in the School of Engineering are women and the percentage of female Engineering faculty is ten percent above the national average.
 The Women's Center is a space open to all students interested in issues broadly related to the experiences of women, the impacts of sexism and misogyny, and the role of gender in our lives.
 In the School of Arts and Sciences, Tufts’ Women’s, Gender, and Sexuality Studies major is available to students interested in an interdisciplinary approach to studying the history of sexuality, queer theory, and the way gender roles influence social, political, and economic life around the world.

 Tufts students are Christians and Jews, Muslims and Buddhists, Hindus and Sikhs, atheists and agnostics.
 The University Chaplaincy provides interfaith services and programs, serving as an umbrella for religious life at Tufts.
 On campus, you’ll find weekly Buddhist, Catholic, Jewish (Reform and Conservative), Hindu, Muslim, Protestant, and Unitarian Universalist services.
+The Granoff Family Hillel Center is an active gathering space to explore Jewish identity, observe holidays, and develop educational initiatives.
 Off campus, the Medford/Somerville area is home to a number of religious communities.